Slovenia: Religion

-Before World War II, 97% of the population declared itself Catholic (Roman Rite), around 2.5% as Lutheran, and around 0.5% of residents identified themselves as members of other denominations.
+Before World War II, 97% of the Slovenian population identified as members of the Catholic Church in the country, around 2.5% as Lutheran, and around 0.5% of residents identified themselves as members of other denominations.
 After 1945, the country underwent a process of gradual but steady secularization.
 After a decade of persecution of religions, the Communist regime adopted a policy of relative tolerance towards churches.
 After 1990, the Catholic Church regained some of its former influence, but Slovenia remains a largely secularized society.
-According to the 2002 census, 57.8% of the population is Catholic.
-In 1991, 71.6% were self-declared Catholics which means a drop of more than 1% annually.
-The vast majority of Slovenian Catholics belong to the Latin Rite.
-A small number of Greek Catholics live in the White Carniola region.